 Allene Blaker and her husband Clay Blaker are expats who left Texas for Panama more than a decade ago.
-Below is her story about cell phone reception in Isla Colon, Panama, where they live.
+Below is her story and cell phone booster review about phone reception in Isla Colon, Panama, where they live.

 The only thing to remember is that weBoost rebranded in January 2015.
 We used to be known as Wilson Electronics, the company name used below.

 by Allene Blaker

 For the last eight years we have had very limited cell phone service and practically no Internet service at our house in an isolated area on Isla Colon.
 Not long ago, someone referred a signal booster system sold by Wilson Electronics that could possibly solve all our signal receiving problems.
 After reading many reviews at Amazon.com regarding this particular kit, we decided to give it a try.

 We purchased the system, had it delivered to our stateside address and our next visitor brought it down in their suitcase (weighed nine pounds and fit easily into a standard size suitcase along with their own items).

 The set-up was fairly simple and when we had everything in place my husband and I turned on our cell phones, which had never worked inside the house at all, and would seldom work on the veranda on windy, stormy or overcast days.
 We were pretty sure we would not receive a signal this particular day because it was raining and windy, and we were inside the house with the shutters closed.

 So you can imagine our surprise when we each saw 5 bars on our phones (mine, MasMovil; his, Movistar).
 I got my laptop out, inserted the Claro modem stick, and had 5 bars showing there also.
 And for the first time, I had high-speed Internet at the house.
 What a huge difference this investment has made in our lives.